ChenyxEugene/DecoderLLMs-CodeSearch/README.md

 Each section has its own dedicated directory containing all relevant scripts.
 Below, we provide an overview and demonstration example for each section.

 ## 🤗 Published Models
 For reproducibility, for the decoder-only large models evaluated in the paper, we have made public the corresponding Huggingface links.
-These links can be viewed specifically in the [HuggingFace Models list](https://github.com/ChenyxEugene/decoder-only-code-search/tree/main/HuggingFace_Models_list.md) and [HuggingFace collection of Are Decoder-Only LLMs the Silver Bullet](https://huggingface.co/collections/SYSUSELab/are-decoder-only-llms-the-silver-bullet).
+These links can be viewed specifically in the [HuggingFace Models list](https://github.com/ChenyxEugene/DecoderLLMs-CodeSearch/blob/main/HuggingFace_Models_list.md) and [HuggingFace collection](https://huggingface.co/collections/SYSUSELab/are-decoder-only-llms-the-silver-bullet).

 ## Experimental Environment